 Want to move up the resistance level?
 You can take 3 (minimum) or 4 bands to create a X Vest out of bands.
 Look for our video below on how to tie the bands together to make it.
 Creating an X-Vest is a way to create even more resistance because now you have 2 bands across your body whereas putting two bands around your waist can be done, but one may slip down and it would be troublesome to double tie two bands to use with a partner, so the vest makes using two bands for greater resistance easier.

-Explosiveness Training drills with resistance bands vary from dribbling up and down the court, defensive slides, vertical jump training, rebounding drills, and more.
+Explosiveness Training drills with this basketball training equipment vary from dribbling up and down the court, defensive slides, vertical jump training, rebounding drills, and more.
 Your players are doing functional basketball movements with resistance.
 This will increase their strength, speed, quickness, and conditioning in these functional basketball movements.

 You always see someone holding the band in this training mode so you have to have a partner right?
 Nope, Explosiveness training with the P.R.O. bands can be done by yourself.
 Just tie two bands together and securing to a secure pole or whatever you have that is secure enough.
 This is a great way to get the benefits of the bands without having to have a partner.
 You can work on being explosive with the basketball so you can blow by defenders.
 It is also an incredible conditioner if you go hard!

 Ok, so Explosiveness Training with the bands is cool.
 We've seen LeBron do it in commercials, we've seen Under Armour commerical with Kemba Walker, and others.
 The bands are great for that but they are also great at building strength.
 Using the bands to build strength has the following advantages: